charliepark/classy-css/README.md

 * Writing code is faster, with less cognitive overhead.
 You don't waste time worrying about selector specificity or the DOM.
 You know *exactly* where that CSS declaration should go.
 * Editing code is easier, as you know exactly where to find any component.
 You don't have to search through multiple files, or run Cmd+f's within a large CSS file.
 Everything is where it should be.
 * Page rendering time is faster.
 Classy CSS uses Steve Souders-style best practices to give you the most efficient loadtimes on your pages.
 * Easier file management.
 You don't have to wrangle lots of files together at runtime, or think about whether something fits into a certain compartmentalizing file, or adjust which file your CSS should go in if you realize a CSS declartaion should be more global (or more specific).
-There's only one CSS file.
+There's only one main CSS file that you work in (and only two supporting files).
 * Code cleanup is easier.
 You can prune out-of-date code without worrying that you're missing some obscurely nested "aside.popup h3.subarticle.subtitle" somewhere on the site.
 * Writing CSS for large sites uses the same methodology as writing CSS for small sites.
-There are more moving parts, of course, but they're pretty straightforward parts.
+The learning curve is gentle, and plateaus quickly.
 * Creating a styleguide for your site is totally painless.

 ### Hmm.
 Isn't it like _______________

-It's probably clarifying to talk about what it isn't.
+It's probably clarifying to talk about what Classy CSS isn't.

 * It is **not** a framework, like Bootstrap, or Foundation, or Blueprint, or similar.
 It doesn't come with any pre-existing classes or modules.
 * It is **not** an architecture, like SMACSS, or like OOCSS, or like BEM, though it's similar.
-You can use it alongside either one of those if you like them, though it contradicts some of the principles in both.
+You can use it alongside any of those if you like them, though it contradicts some of their principles.
+If you don't use them, you can get the majority of their benefits by simply using Classy CSS and being done with it.
 * It is **not** a preprocessor, like Sass or LESS.
 Classy CSS leans very heavily on preprocessors, but isn't one itself.
-We use Sass, and have written all documentation assuming you're using Sass.
+We use Sass, and have written all documentation assuming you're using it, too.
+It should be easily portable to LESS.

 If you already have a CSS flow that you like, there's a good chance that Classy won't work for you.
-But if you're like me — you've tried a lot of approaches, and none have worked yet — this could be a great fit.
+But if you're like a lot of front-end developers — you've tried a lot of approaches, and none have worked yet — this could be a great fit for you.

 ### So who are you, to be writing this? ###